ogata-lab/eipl-docs/en/docs/model/test.md

 PCA_SARNN_20230521_1247_41.gif
 ```

-The figure below shows the inference result of SARNN.
-Each dotted line shows the time series change of the internal state.
-The color of each attractor corresponds to [object position](../teach/overview.md#task), with blue, orange, and green corresponding to taught positions A, C,and E,
-and red and purple to untrained positions B and D.
-Since the attractors are self-organized (aligned) according to the object position, it can be said that the behavior is learned (memorized) according to the object position.
-In particular, since the attractors at unlearned positions are generated between taught positions, it is possible to generate unlearned interpolated motions by simply teaching and learning grasping motions with different object positions multiple times.
+The figure below shows the inference results of SARNN.
+Each dotted line represents the time evolution of the internal state.
+The color of each attractor corresponds to the [object position](../teach/overview.md#task): blue, orange, and green correspond to the teaching positions A, C, and E, while red and purple correspond to the untrained positions B and D. The self-organization of the attractors based on the object position indicates that the behavior is learned and memorized according to the object position.
+In particular, the attractors at the untrained positions are generated between the teaching positions, allowing the generation of interpolated movements by teaching grasping movements with different object positions multiple times.

 ![Visualize_the_internal_state_of_SARNN_using_Principal_Component_Analysis](img/sarnn_pca.webp){: .center}